Human trafficking in Syria: Protection (2008)

-Prevention
+Prevention (2008)

 Syria took minimal steps to prevent trafficking over the year.
 In January 2008, the Ministry of Interior co-sponsored with IOM a three-day conference designed to raise awareness among parliamentarians and journalists on trafficking.
 In addition, Syria did not conduct any public awareness campaigns to educate employers and workers on the rights of domestic workers.
 Syria also did not take any measures to reduce the demand for commercial sex acts.
 Similarly, the government did not undertake any public awareness campaigns targeting citizens traveling to known child sex tourism destinations abroad.
-Syria has not ratified the 2000 UN TIP Protocol, also they are punished 20 years.